Do I need to make any visits to campus to complete my degree?

 Can I transfer courses into the program?

-What prerequisites need to be completed before being accepted into the Master of Science in Engineering program?
+What are the math requirements for the Master of Science in Engineering program?

 What type of interaction will I have with faculty and students in my online courses?